mpope9/krarup/primer.md

     % Links to the child process and waits for the response. await linked add(1, 2).
 ```

 ### monitored
 ### supervised
 ### timeout<integer()>

 ## Control and Data Planes
-TODO: FLESH OUT MORE.

 krarup by default encourages the user to define the control and data planes
 of their programs separately.
 To achieve this, `await` can only wait on `async`
 functions defined in the current module.
 We refer to the code that deals with
 concurrency and data-flow definition as the 'Control Plane'.
-This is similar
-to the definition in networking.
-Code that performs data manipulation and validation
+Code that performs data manipulation and validation is refered to as
-is refered to as the 'Data Plane'.
+the 'Data Plane'.
 The krarup programming data plane is slightly
 similar to the networking concept, but less so than the Control Plane.

 Here is a small example that demonstrates how the Control and Data Planes enforce